-Some makes are outdated by today’s standards and are relegated to the vintage class, while others endure to race SCCA, however they’re often mixed with disproportionally faster cars.
+Earlier Formula Vees are outdated by today’s standards and are typically run in a vintage class.
+Other are updated with the more current zero-roll rear suspension and more slippery body work and continue to race with the SCCA, however they’re often mixed with newer, more sophisticated and faster cars.
 “I would love to see more people come out and compete in Formula Vee, I think its a very comfortable class.
 The only problem is we are now running in mixed groups with SCCA which complicates the situation a lot — it’s pretty scary out there sometimes,” lamented Steve Davis of Formula Vee.us.

 “Each one is a car in itself, Formcar was one of the first cars ever built — it’s not raced competitively any more but people still run them in vintage.
 The cars today — there’s the Lazer, Mysterian, Citation, they are all unique in themselves.
 The Lazer is one of the more aesthetically pleasing cars, but it takes a lot to make them work.
 The Vortech seems to be the fastest car, yet the Mysterians have won the runoffs.
 A lot of it depends on the driver and their size,” Bauerle concluded.

 The Everyman’s Race Car And Class